 Use both hands to hold the ball, but only your shooting hand will actually propel the ball forward.
 Don't shoot two-handed.
 Your shooting hand is the "platform" and should be underneath the ball with your wrist cocked back.
 Your elbow should be bent at about 90%, like a backwards "L", and underneath the ball (not out to the side).

 Your other hand (the "guide hand") helps support or balance the ball, but does not enter into the actual shooting of the ball.
-Your non-shooting hand should actually come off the ball just before you release the ball, so that you are shooting with one hand, just your shooting hand.
+Your non-shooting hand should actually come off the ball just before you release it, so that you are shooting with one hand.
 Use your fingertips, not palms, to hold and release the ball.

-Here is a method to learn what the correct "platform" is.
-Extend your shooting arm straight forward with your palm facing up and let the ball sit comfortably your hand (fingers comfortably apart).
-Now in one motion, bend the elbow while rotating the forearm, wrist and hand outward and upward, and under the ball so that the ball is now resting on your hand above your right shoulder with the wrist cocked back.
+Here's a little trick to learn what the correct "platform" is.
+Extend your shooting arm straight forward with your palm facing up and let the ball sit comfortably on your hand (fingers comfortably apart).
+Now in one motion, bend the elbow while rotating the forearm, wrist and hand under the ball so that the ball is now resting on your hand above your right shoulder with the wrist cocked back.

 The position of the shooting hand's thumb is important.
 The shooting thumb should be pointing upward at about a 45 degree angle left (right-handed shooter).
 This will cause the elbow to naturally fall under the ball.
-I have seen some young players with the thumb too far under the ball and pointing straight leftward, which causes the elbow to fly outward (see the photo).
-So if your shooter's release looks a little goofy, has side-spin, or the elbow is flying, look at the position of the thumb... a very simple concept that's easy to fix.
+I have seen players with the thumb too far under the ball and pointing straight leftward, which causes the elbow to fly outward (see the photo).
+So if your shooter's release looks a little goofy, has side-spin, or the elbow is flying, look at the position of the thumb - a very simple thing that's easy to fix.

 The set point is where you position the ball just prior to releasing the shot.
 If you are right-handed and shoot with your shoulders and feet square to the hoop, have the ball to the right of your face, a little toward the right shoulder.
 Don't line the ball up in the center of your face, as this may result in your shooting elbow flying away from your body, and could actually cause your wrist to turn sideways (supinate) when you release the ball, imparting a side-spin.

-On the other hand, if you are more comfortable shooting with your body turned in toward the shooting side, then the set point can be more in front of your face.
+On the other hand, if you are more comfortable shooting with your body turned in toward the shooting side (Nordland method), then the set point can be more in front of your face.
 You will have to find which method works best for you.

 Most of the power in your shot should come from the upward force of your jump (in the jump shot), or the upward force from your thighs moving upward (in the free throw).
 You should not try to power up longer shots with your arm, wrist or hand muscles.
 Let the big muscles in the legs do the work.
 Release your shot on the upward force of the jump, not on the way down.